nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```

 ### 4.4 Flashcards <a name ="flashcards"> </a>

+Flashcards can be added to take notes, in the form of questions and answers.
+These flashcards can also be used to take quizzes, which is described in the next section.
+This section describes the usage of commands that can be used to list all the available commands,
+and add, delete and list flashcards.

-Flashcard commands can only be used when looking at a topic.
+NOTE: Flashcard commands can only be used when looking at a topic.

-#### 4.4.1 `help` - Display all commands
+#### 4.4.1 `help` - Displaying all commands

-Displays all the available commands.
+The help command displays all the available commands so that you can refer to them whenever you get confused
+or need help to navigate the application.

 Format: `help`

 Example of usage:
 ```
 help